Xie Bao

-Xie Bao is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Twin-tailed Scorpion", he ranks 35th among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Xie Bao is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Twin-tailed Scorpion", he ranks 35th among the 36 Heavenly Spirits, the first third of the 108 Heroes.

-Inspiration
+Historical basis

-Chinese hstorians theorized that Xie Bao was inspired by a real life figure with similar name.
-This theory particularly relied on classical era record of Sanchao beimeng huibian.
-In this record, the real life Xie Bao was a minor rebel leader from Jizhou during the early Southern Song (ca. 1129, Jianyan era).
-In response to this rebellion, emperor Gaozong sent Han Shizhong, a rising star general, who managed to suppress these rebels group which led by Xie Bao and others.
-This raw historical kernel fueled speculation by modern Chinese historian and textual critic Wang Liqi that the figure was the real life inspiration for the fictionalized Liang Shan bandit hero.
-However, other Chinese historical critics like Wang Yu and Li Dianyuan expressed their skepticism towards Wang Liqi 's theory of this legend-history fusion for lacking supporting evidence to prove that the historical Xie Bao fled from Dengzhou to Jeju, as the supposed evidence that the real life rebel was indeed the inspiration for the fictionalized one.
+Historians theorise that Xie Bao was inspired by a historical figure with a similar name.
+This theory particularly relies on the 13th-century text The Compilation of the Northern Alliance in Three Reigns (三朝北盟會編) by Xu Mengshen.
+The text recorded that the historical Xie Bao, who was from Jizhou, was involved in a rebellion against the Song dynasty in 1129.
+In response to the rebellion, Emperor Gaozong sent the general Han Shizhong to suppress the rebellion led by Xie Bao and others.
+This record fuelled speculation by historian and textual critic Wang Liqi that the historical rebel was the inspiration for the fictional outlaw.
+However, other historians like Wang Yu and Li Dianyuan expressed their scepticism towards Wang Liqi's theory of this legend-history fusion for lacking supporting evidence to prove that the historical Xie Bao fled from Dengzhou to Jeju as the supposed evidence that the historical rebel was indeed the inspiration for the fictional outlaw.

-Water Margin biography
+Background

-The novel depicts Xie Bao as seven chi tall, dark-complexioned and having a round face.
+The novel describes Xie Bao as a seven chi-tall and dark-complexioned man with a round face.
 Each of his ankles is tattooed with a flying yaksha.
-Nicknamed "Twin-tailed Scorpion", Xie Bao usually wears the hide of a tiger or a leopard as his outer garment, just like his elder brother Xie Zhen.
-Skilled in martial arts, agile in climbing hills and able to endure bad weathers, the brothers each use a bronze forked spear in hunting, which is also their weapon in combat.
-When he is enraged, Xie Bao could shake things around him with his roar.
+Nicknamed "Twin-tailed Scorpion", he is well-trained in martial arts, adept at traversing mountainous terrain, and capable of adapting to various climates.
+He usually wears the hide of a tiger or a leopard as an outer garment, and carries a bronze-alloy fork as his weapon.
+His elder brother, Xie Zhen, is also a highly-skilled hunter.